mosal2000/Excel-Kickstarter-Chart/README.md

   * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

-  * Now create a pivot chart line graph that visualizes this new table.
+  * Create a pivot chart line graph that visualizes this new table.

-* Create a report in Microsoft Word and answer the following questions...
+* A report in Microsoft Word was creted to answer the following questions...

 1. What are three conclusions we can make about Kickstarter campaigns given the provided data?
 2. What are some of the limitations of this dataset?
 3. What are some other possible tables/graphs that we could create?

-## Bonus
+## Additional Analysis

-* Create a new sheet with 8 columns: `Goal`, `Number Successful`, `Number Failed`, `Number Canceled`, `Total Projects`, `Percentage Successful`, `Percentage Failed`, and `Percentage Canceled`
+* A new sheet with 8 columns were created, they are: `Goal`, `Number Successful`, `Number Failed`, `Number Canceled`, `Total Projects`, `Percentage Successful`, `Percentage Failed`, and `Percentage Canceled`

-  * In the `goal` column, create twelve rows with the following headers...
+  * In the `goal` column, twelve rows were created with the following headers...

     * Less Than 1000
     * 1000 to 4999